GAV DON: Ukrainian offensive takes territory, but moves the political landscape more

-A few days ago five Ukrainian infantry brigades supported by a small number of (obsolescent) tanks attacked the thinly-held Russian line running northwest from Izyum towards Kharkov.
-The exact number of attacking troops is unknown, since a brigade can contain anything from 3,000 to 5,000 men, but a lightly-armed infantry brigade is generally at the larger end of that range, so the Ukrainian attack probably totaled 20,000 men.
+A few days ago five Ukrainian infantry brigades supported by a small number of (obsolescent) tanks attacked the thinly-held Russian line running north-west from Izyum towards Kharkiv.
+The exact number of attacking troops is unknown, since a brigade can contain anything from 3,000 to 5,000 men, but a lightly-armed infantry brigade is generally at the larger end of that range, so the Ukrainian attack probably totalled 20,000 men.

-The line that they attacked was barely a line at all – probably no more than 5,000 men dispersed along 80 kms of open country, a density of 60 men per kilometre.
+The line that they attacked was barely a line at all – probably no more than 5,000 men dispersed along 80km of open country, a density of 60 men per kilometre.

 The target was well chosen.
 Russian and allied forces fell back in haste, leaving supplies of equipment and ammunition behind them, but suffering minimal casualties as their retreat was covered by heavy artillery fire and almost constant air attacks on the advancing Ukrainian force.

-By the end of the attack Ukrainian troops occupied a triangle with a base of some 100 kms and a depth of 50 kms, with the town of Kupyansk at its apex and Izuym at its southern corner.
-Russian and allied forces brought the advance to a halt on the Oskil river, a scant 40 kms from the border of Russia itself.
+By the end of the attack Ukrainian troops occupied a triangle with a base of some 100km and a depth of 50km, with the town of Kupyansk at its apex and Izuym at its southern corner.
+Russian and allied forces brought the advance to a halt on the Oskil river, a scant 40km from the border of Russia itself.

 Much ground has been won, but its cost is not something that Kyiv is publicising.
 Russian Ministry of Defence reports claim that the advance killed some 2,500 Ukrainian troops.
 If that is true normal military arithmetic would see another 5-7,000 hospitalised.
 With total casualties in the region of 30-40% of the men engaged, the attacking formations will now be militarily ineffective, requiring replacement by fresh units from behind to hold and control the ground taken.

 In normal conflict mortality and injury rates this high would be seen as tantamount to a defeat, but not here.
-While the territory captured has little strategic importance (which is why it was so lightly held), the 2,000 square kilometres taken will massively energise and encourage Ukraine’s will to resist, and the will to pay for Ukraine’s resistance within the western alliance.
-At the same time the defeat has substantially damaged Moscow’s credibility, and will disproportionately undercut support for the war in Russia, and possibly even in the Donbas oblasts.
+While the territory captured has little strategic importance (which is why it was so lightly held), the 2,000 square kilometres taken will massively energise and encourage Ukraine’s will to resist, and the will to pay for Ukraine’s resistance within the Western alliance.
+At the same time, the defeat has substantially damaged Moscow’s credibility, and will disproportionately undercut support for the war in Russia, and possibly even in the Donbas oblasts.

-One of Russia’s core justifications for its invasion was to protect ethnic Russian Ukrainians from violent oppression by a nationalistic Ukrainian state.
-The 50,000 or so ethnic Russians left behind by the retreat are now vulnerable to more, and more violent, repression.
-We have yet to see reports of that, but they are certain to emerge, if slowly.
-The relatively high mortality suffered by Ukrainian units will do little to excuse that reality for either Russians or Russian Ukrainians.
-This is unequivocally a substantial Russian defeat.

 Moscow’s concern for its credibility will extend to its prospects in the forthcoming Kherson and Zaporizhiya referenda, currently scheduled for early November.
-In both oblasts a vote for either Russian-ism or for autonomy under Russian protection is somewhat predicated on faith in that protection.
+In both oblasts a vote for either Russian-ism or for autonomy under Russian protection is somewhat predicated on faith in Russian protection.
 While the Ukrainian Kherson offensive was blunted with ease, the Kharkiv defeat can only deeply undercut likely support for Russia in these two crucial votes.
 Do not be surprised if they are further delayed.

 Ukrainian credibility has received a substantial boost

-At the same time the Kharkiv defeat will energise and encourage support for Ukraine among its wavering friends in the west.
+At the same time, the Kharkiv defeat will energise and encourage support for Ukraine among its wavering friends in the West.
 The UK’s new prime minister has long been an anti-Russia hawk, and the Kharkiv advance will reinforce her hawkish tendencies.
-European states have been visibly wavering over continued support for Ukraine.
-Here too the advance may be expected to brace the hawks and silence the doves.
+Some European states have been visibly wavering over continued support for Ukraine.
+Here too, the advance may be expected to brace the hawks and silence the doves.
 In the US we may expect the State Department’s hawks to win more arguments over money and weapons with the Defence Department’s more pragmatic doves.

 In short, if war is politics carried on by other means then the Kharkiv advance represents a massive political win for Kyiv out of all proportion to the scale of the military victory (which is by itself small, expensive and unimportant).